LISTEN TO MY LATEST PODCAST EPISODE

 • Use the measurement specifications on your specs sheets so you know what Points of Measure (POM’s) to take note of.

-• A Master Measurement Guide (that’s shared with your sample-making team) is how you ensure consistency in the measurement process.
-It’s basically just a document on how you measure your garment, including photos or fashion flat drawings with references.
+• A How to Measure Guide (that’s shared with your sample-making team) is how you ensure consistency in the measurement process.
+It’s basically just a document on how you measure your garment, including photos or fashion flats.

 • If the sample-maker isn’t hitting measurements, make sure you’re using the same measurement process.